paulscherrerinstitute/tosca/README.md

 ```

 Most Tosca resouces assume a 32 bit `datatype` like `int32` or `uint32`.
+The Virtex Smon registers use `uint16`.
 For other choices and `flags` see the regDev documentation.

+For calculating human readable values from register readings
+(in particular scaling from integer to floating point) refer to
+the respective hardware documentation.

 #### Interrupt triggered processing